Cat Breeds in Australia

 - Polycystic kidney disease – This particular disease is inherited and you will be able to determine symptoms from the very young age.
 It causes cysts in the kidney that obstruct them from functioning.
 That can cause chronic failure in case that is not detected.
 You just have to watch for symptoms such as frequent urination, depression, and vomiting and you will be able to treat it.
 Get PetCare for your Scottish Fold and rest assured.

 - The Scottish Fold is not very verbal

 - The male Scottish Fold named Maru became one of the most popular cats in the world with 200 million views.

 The Siamese Cat is considered as one of the most popular and oldest cat breeds of today.
 Their coat is unique, with the light-coloured body, dark face, ears, paws, and tails.
 Their fur is soft, short and silky.
 The most common colours are:

-They have very large eyes and long body with long lean legs and long neck.
+They have very large eyes and a long body with long lean legs and a long neck.

 Siamese Cat can reach up to 31 cm in height and 6 kg in weight.

 Siamese Cats are widely recognized and date back to the 14th century from Thailand.
 They belonged to the royal family and often given as gifts.
 In the end of 19th century, General Edward Blencowe brought two Siamese cats to Britain as a gift for sister.